 - It may change the instalment order.

 - It may ask you to engage in mediation.
-The Money Advice and Budgeting Service (MABS) may be used for such mediation.
+The Money Advice and Budgeting Service (MABS) may be used for the mediation.

 - It may make a committal order (for a maximum of 3 months).
-A committal order is an order to the Gardaí for your arrest and imprisonment.
+A committal order is an order to the Gardaí to arrest and imprison you.
 This can come into effect immediately, or at a later date.

 If you do not attend a hearing

 If you do not turn up, without a reasonable excuse, the judge can either adjourn the hearing or issue an arrest warrant.
-An arrest warrant orders the Gardaí to bring you before the court at the earliest opportunity.
+An arrest warrant orders the Gardaí to bring you before the court as soon as possible.

 If you are later arrested and brought to court, a date is fixed for the hearing.
 The judge must make clear to you, in ordinary language:

 - That you are entitled to apply for legal aid, and